KushalPrasad789/DBMS_Presentation/README.md

 # DBMS Presentation
 ---

-The task for this presented is distributed as follows:
+The task for this presentation is distributed as follows:
 --
 Kushal Prasad Joshi -> Introduction and Conclusion
 Shrawan Kumar Pandit -> Characteristics